AhmetZamanis/UsedCarKicksClassification/Report.md

 ## Model testing

-Finally, we’ll train the final versions of our models on the full training data, and test their performance on the testing data.
+Now, we’ll train the final versions of our models on the full training data, and test their performance on the testing data.

 ### Training & prediction with final models